ahigerd/galosh/doc/map-explorer.md

 ## Map

 The dropdown at the top of the map view allows you to select a zone to explore.
-Click the `+` and `-` buttons to zoom in and out, respectively.
+Click the `+` and `-` buttons to zoom in and out.

 Each mapped room in the selected zone is represented as a square:

-* The number inside is the last two digits of the room's numeric ID.
+* The number inside shows the last two digits of the room's numeric ID.
-* The current room is highlighted with a light blue outline.
+* A light blue outline highlights the current room.
 * The color of the square indicates the room's terrain type.
 Colors and available terrain types can be managed in the [Map Settings dialog](map-settings.md).
 * Lines connecting squares represent exits between rooms.